sitek94/public-apis-mcp/README.md

 # Public APIs MCP

-A simple MCP server for listing and searching public APIs from [public-apis](https://github.com/public-apis/public-apis).
+List and search public APIs from [public-apis](https://github.com/public-apis/public-apis).

-## Installation
+## Usage

-Add the following to your `mcp.json`:
+Add to your `mcp.json` to use latest version from npm:

 ```json
 {